atso13/LeetCode-2928-Distribute-Candies-Optimization/README.md

 ## 📁 Files in this Repository
 * `Solution.cs`: The optimized C# implementation.

 * [cite_start]`LeetCode-2928Math.pdf`: Detailed handwritten mathematical derivation[cite: 1, 2].

+* ⚠️ Note: The same mathematical approach applies to LeetCode 2929.
+For larger values of n/limit, use `long` types to avoid integer overflow.